awslabs/clickstream-analytics-on-aws/docs/en/analytics/explore/path.md

 Path analysis are commonly used when analyzing user navigation pattern, for example:

 - Analyze the behavioral path distribution of users after entering the product or arriving at landing page;
-- Analyze the transition steps or screen within a specific processes (such as registration, login, payment, etc.) or product modules;
+- Analyze the transition steps or screen within a specific processes (such as registration, login, payment, etc.) or product modules.

 ## Key concepts